 Easy API creation and deployment

-With API Gateway, you can quickly and easily create a custom API to your code running in AWS Lambda and then call the Lambda code from your API.
-API Gateway can execute AWS Lambda code in your account, start AWS Step Functions state machines, or make calls to AWS Elastic Beanstalk, Amazon EC2, or web services outside of AWS with publicly accessible HTTP endpoints.
+With API Gateway, you can quickly and easily create a custom API to your code running in Amazon Lambda and then call the Lambda code from your API.
+API Gateway can execute Amazon Lambda code in your account, start Amazon Web Services Step Functions state machines, or make calls to Amazon Elastic Beanstalk, Amazon EC2, or web services outside of Amazon Web Services with publicly accessible HTTP endpoints.
 Using the API Gateway console, you can define your REST API and its associated resources and methods, manage your API lifecycle, generate your client SDKs, and view API metrics.

 API operations monitoring